Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 This multiboot system does not support multiboot cartridges either (game compilations), as a soft reboot makes the system crash.

-Last but not least of a flaw, the multiboot is supported by GB SMART cards ONLY due to their particular custom mapper, so any other flash carts will not work… Surprisingly BGB emulator supports this mapper.
+Last but not least of a flaw, the multiboot is supported by GB SMART cards ONLY due to their particular custom mapper, so any other flash cart will not work… Surprisingly BGB emulator supports this mapper.

 Just a last precision, GB SMART 16M / GB SMART 32M cartridges flashed with a single rom like a regular flashable cartridge works like a charm.